LifeJiggy/DevConsole-Toolkit/README.md

 5. **‎Open a Pull Request—describe your magic!**
 ‎

 ## ‎I follow the Contributor Covenant Code of Conduct.
 Questions?
-Ping me in Issues.
+Ping me in for a Issues.
 ‎

 ## Contact: